 Rufus married Stella Lowe on April 4, 1920 or 1921.
 They have not been located on the 1920 census, but they were possibly living near Gate City.
-We have no pictures of Grandpa Sam Penley, but he wrote a wonderful letter from Kingsport to his son Rufus that conveys his beliefs, values and fatherly pride.
+We have no photos of Grandpa Sam Penley, Aunt Georgia said Sam believed cameras were evil.
+Sam did write a wonderful letter from Kingsport to his son Rufus that conveys his beliefs, values and fatherly pride.
 Cousin Jennifer interpreted the old writing.

 March 23, 1920